 1. Use Circular Manufacturing to Save Energy and Reduce Waste

-Manufacturing companies are becoming more sustainable by creating a regenerative model that fuels their facilities.
+Manufacturing equipment and companies are becoming more sustainable by creating a regenerative model that fuels their facilities.
 Circular manufacturing is also called lean manufacturing and it includes:

 - Recovering resources and repurposing the materials